ljw1004/csharpspec/csharp/classes.md

 #### Static classes

 The `static` modifier is used to mark the class being declared as a ***static class***.
 A static class cannot be instantiated, cannot be used as a type and can contain only static members.
-Only a static class can contain declarations of extension methods (§10.6.9).
+Only a static class can contain declarations of extension methods ([Extension methods](classes.md#extension-methods)).

 A static class declaration is subject to the following restrictions:

 *  A static class may not include a `sealed` or `abstract` modifier.
 Note, however, that since a static class cannot be instantiated or derived from, it behaves as if it was both sealed and abstract.
-*  A static class may not include a *class_base* specification (§10.1.4) and cannot explicitly specify a base class or a list of implemented interfaces.
+*  A static class may not include a *class_base* specification ([Class base specification](classes.md#class-base-specification)) and cannot explicitly specify a base class or a list of implemented interfaces.
 A static class implicitly inherits from type `object`.
-*  A static class can only contain static members (§10.3.7).
+*  A static class can only contain static members ([Static and instance members](classes.md#static-and-instance-members)).
 Note that constants and nested types are classified as static members.
 *  A static class cannot have members with `protected` or `protected internal` declared accessibility.

 It is a compile-time error to violate any of these restrictions.

 A static class has no instance constructors.
-It is not possible to declare an instance constructor in a static class, and no default instance constructor (§10.11.4) is provided for a static class.
+It is not possible to declare an instance constructor in a static class, and no default instance constructor ([Default constructors](classes.md#default-constructors)) is provided for a static class.

 The members of a static class are not automatically static, and the member declarations must explicitly include a `static` modifier (except for constants and nested types).
 When a class is nested within a static outer class, the nested class is not a static class unless it explicitly includes a `static` modifier.

 ##### Referencing static class types

-A *namespace_or_type_name* (§3.8) is permitted to reference a static class if
+A *namespace_or_type_name* ([Namespace and type names](basic-concepts.md#namespace-and-type-names)) is permitted to reference a static class if

 *  The *namespace_or_type_name* is the `T` in a *namespace_or_type_name* of the form `T.I`, or
-*  The *namespace_or_type_name* is the `T` in a *typeof_expression* (§7.5.11) of the form `typeof(T)`.
+*  The *namespace_or_type_name* is the `T` in a *typeof_expression* ([Argument lists](expressions.md#argument-lists)1) of the form `typeof(T)`.

-A *primary_expression* (§7.5) is permitted to reference a static class if
+A *primary_expression* ([Function members](expressions.md#function-members)) is permitted to reference a static class if

-*  The *primary_expression* is the `E` in a *member_access* (§7.5.4) of the form `E.I`.
+*  The *primary_expression* is the `E` in a *member_access* ([Compile-time checking of dynamic overload resolution](expressions.md#compile-time-checking-of-dynamic-overload-resolution)) of the form `E.I`.

 In any other context it is a compile-time error to reference a static class.
-For example, it is an error for a static class to be used as a base class, a constituent type (§10.3.8) of a member, a generic type argument, or a type parameter constraint.
+For example, it is an error for a static class to be used as a base class, a constituent type ([Nested types](classes.md#nested-types)) of a member, a generic type argument, or a type parameter constraint.
 Likewise, a static class cannot be used in an array type, a pointer type, a `new` expression, a cast expression, an `is` expression, an `as` expression, a `sizeof` expression, or a default value expression.

 ### Partial modifier

 The `partial` modifier is used to indicate that this *class_declaration* is a partial type declaration.
-Multiple partial type declarations with the same name within an enclosing namespace or type declaration combine to form one type declaration, following the rules specified in §10.2.
+Multiple partial type declarations with the same name within an enclosing namespace or type declaration combine to form one type declaration, following the rules specified in [Partial types](classes.md#partial-types).

 Having the declaration of a class distributed over separate segments of program text can be useful if these segments are produced or maintained in different contexts.
 For instance, one part of a class declaration may be machine generated, whereas the other is manually authored.
 Textual separation of the two prevents updates by one from conflicting with updates by the other.

 ### Type parameters

 A type parameter is a simple identifier that denotes a placeholder for a type argument supplied to create a constructed type.
 A type parameter is a formal placeholder for a type that will be supplied later.
-By constrast, a type argument (§4.4.1) is the actual type that is substituted for the type parameter when a constructed type is created.
+By constrast, a type argument ([Type arguments](types.md#type-arguments)) is the actual type that is substituted for the type parameter when a constructed type is created.

 ```antlr
 type_parameter_list